GMS6804-master/bioconductor-microbiome/bioconductor_microbiome.md

 ```

-#### Question 7.2: How do you compute species richness?
-What is species richness and why is it important for microbiome studies?
+#### Question 7.2: What is the species richness and why is it important for microbiome studies?

 ```
 tab <- richness(pseq)